- Magical thinking permeates supply planning over implementing the fundamentals.

 Lean is magical thinking because it provides little evidence — unless one considers unproven anecdotes about Toyota as evidence, and is inherently illogical — relying upon the listener to have a limited and second-hand grasp on supply chain principles.
-Demand sensing is another magical belief that changes the rules of the game by allowing the forecast to be changed within lead time — which does no one any good.
+Demand sensing is another magical belief that changes the rules of the game by allowing the forecast to be revised within lead time — which does no one any good.
 Demand sensing is equivalent to changing one’s bet at the halftime of the SuperBowl.
-Certainly, it improves forecast accuracy — but only if one accepts the assumption that predictions can be modified when it’s too late to place a bet.
+Indeed, it improves forecast accuracy — but only if one accepts the assumption that predictions can be modified when it’s too late to place a bet.
 Vegas bookmakers require you to solidify your bet before the game starts.

 Why Dynamic Safety Stock Is Not Held

 While many people attempted to list the standard safety stock formulas, I think what should be discussed is why the dynamic safety stock calculation is not used in companies.
-Rather than spending more time on reiterating involved safety stock formulas, the question needs to be asked: “why.”
+Rather than spending more time reiterating involved safety stock formulas, the question needs to be asked: “why.”

-I believe the answer lays with the high forecast error that most companies have.
-Because most companies have a problem mastering statistical forecasting systems for supply chain management and because they make their demand history as un-forecastable as possible by doing things like not performing historical substitution, not accounting for promotional sales.
+I believe the answer lies with the high forecast error that most companies have.
+Because most companies have a problem mastering statistical forecasting systems for supply chain management and because they make their demand history as un-forecastable as possible by doing things like not performing a historical substitution, not accounting for promotional sales.

 It is a highly rare company — like Trader Joe’s, that makes its decisions with an eye towards how it will impact the supply chain.
 The higher the forecast error, the less likely the company will be willing to carry the safety stock as calculated by the dynamic safety stock formula.

-A poor quality forecast increases the safety stock — but does not decrease the necessity to carry the calculated safety stock.
+A low quality forecast increases the safety stock — but does not decrease the necessity to carry the calculated safety stock.
 This reality is covered in this article.
 The dynamic safety stock calculator is available at this link.
 This is a common problem with supply chain planning generally — that excuses are given as to why the standard formulas should not be followed.

 The Relationship Between Education and Magical Beliefs

-The fact is very few people that work in supply chain either have education in supply chain management or operations research, and this makes them far more susceptible to “magical” ideas.
+The fact is very few people that work in the supply chain either have education in supply chain management or operations research, and this makes them far more susceptible to “magical” ideas.
 Look at what is emphasized.

-- As an example, many more people that work in supply chain management can explain to you what “Lean” versus the difference between make to order, make to stock and assemble to order.
+- As an example, many more people that work in supply chain management can explain to you what “Lean” versus the difference between make to order, make to stock, and assemble to order.
 There is no “Lean” setting in any system.

 - Trendy concepts that have far less important than the real substance of inventory management are overemphasized.